Sifra Covid-19 , Cijfers Covid-19 , Numbers Covid-19

 Belangrijk: Bij klachten blijf thuis, ga niet werken en bel 0800 – 0800.

-Er zijn 15 actieve gevallen van Covid-19 op Bonaire op 20 juni 2021.
-Van de 44 binnengekomen testresultaten waren er twee positief.
+Er zijn 14 actieve gevallen van Covid-19 op Bonaire op 21 juni 2021.
+Van de 22 binnengekomen testresultaten was er één positief.
+Twee personen zijn hersteld van Covid-19.

 Heb je klachten?
 Laat je testen.
 Belangrijk is om het resultaat thuis in quarantaine af te wachten.
 Ga niet de straat op, omdat je anderen kan besmetten.
 Door thuis te blijven voorkom je verspreiding naar mensen buiten je eigen huishouden.
 Dat is het krachtigste wapen dat we kennen om de uitbraak in te dammen.
 Om het aantal besmettingen omlaag te krijgen is het belangrijk om je te houden aan de instructies, zoals 1.5 meter afstand houden en handen wassen om besmetting met het coronavirus te voorkomen.